Plans supporting this feature: Growth Enterprise

 1. Overview

-Purpose: The Billing Dashboard provides visibility into the full invoice lifecycle — from creation to settlement, including failed, cancelled, pending, dunning, and refunded states.
+Purpose: The Billing Dashboard provides visibility into the full invoice lifecycle — from creation to settlement, including failed, canceled, pending, dunning, and refunded states.
 It helps teams monitor billing performance, detect bottlenecks, and manage credit notes.

 Who it’s for: Finance leaders, billing operations managers, revenue analysts, customer success managers, and RevOps teams.